 In certain cases of vulnerable asylum seekers who lack full legal capacity (primarily children or due to mental health reasons), the IAO has to either involve their statutory representative or appoint a guardian.
-In case of children, the guardian should be appointed without delay in 8 days.154
+In case of children, the guardian should be appointed without delay, within 8 days.
+158

 Since March 2017, unaccompanied children above the age of 14 need to await the end of their asylum procedure in the transit zone.
-Under the current legal regime, while in the asylum procedure, they are exempted from the special provision of child protection rules.155 It means that they are not assigned a child protection guardian to be their permanent legal guardian but a temporary guardian ('case guardian' or 'ad-hoc guardian').
+Under the current legal regime, while in the asylum procedure, they are exempted from the special provision of child protection rules.
+Under Hungarian law, they are considered to have full legal capacity as soon as they are 14 years of age, so they are assigned a formal legal representative only for the asylum procedure (an "ad hoc guardian").
+Given their low numbers, such ad hoc guardians are only able to meet the children sporadically, and their consent is not required if a child decides to leave the transit zone through the one-way exit to Serbia.
 The children report that they do not talk to those temporary guardians at all, they only meet them during the interview conducted by the IAO.